Climate-related Disclosures

 Nature-related Disclosures

-Our approach to protecting biodiversity is based on the "Avoid, Minimise and Mitigate" hierarchy, which aims to avoid or minimise the impact on biodiversity and ecosystems during construction or operations.
-The Corporation also seeks to mitigate any residual impacts through biodiversity offsetting, which involves the restoration or creation of habitats to compensate for any loss of biodiversity resulting from its operations.
+PrepareOur approach to protecting biodiversity is based on the "Avoid, Minimise and Mitigate" hierarchy, which aims to avoid or minimise the impact on biodiversity and ecosystems during construction or operations.
+We also seek to mitigate any residual impacts through biodiversity offsetting, which involves the restoration or creation of habitats to compensate for any loss of biodiversity resulting from its operations.

 We have been actively involved in the management and maintenance of the Lok Ma Chau Wetland, which included 32 hectares of enhanced wetland habitats and ongoing ecological monitoring.
 The Corporation's focuses on managing wetlands to attract wildlife species, particularly birds, making the site as one of the best examples of biodiversity management in the region.
-The wetland hosts over 280 bird species as well as dragonflies, reptiles, mammals and amphibians including those classified as endangered, vulnerable and near threatened.
+The wetland hosts over 280 bird species as of 2025 as well as dragonflies, reptiles, mammals and amphibians including those classified as endangered, vulnerable and near threatened.
 Our adaptive conservation management with long-term ecological monitoring at the Lok Ma Chau Wetland, demonstrates our dedication to the ongoing preservation of biodiversity.

 • Project Highlights